vsrinivas/fuchsia/docs/development/languages/dart/ides.md

         *   [Git History](https://marketplace.visualstudio.com/items?itemName=donjayamanne.githistory):
             View git log, file history, etc.

-1. Here are some helpful user settings for Dart, you can open your user settings by typing `Ctrl+,`:
+1. Here are some helpful user settings for Dart.
+Open your user settings (Ctrl+,), click the '{}' icon in the top left corner and add:

 ```json
 {